Student Ambassador Scheme

 We are looking for reliable, committed individuals with strong communication skills.
 We need ambassadors who can speak about UEL confidently to a variety of audiences (including parents and carers, school staff and young people).

 We welcome applicants from a wide array of backgrounds.
-We want you to represent UEL as an institution who embraces diversity.
+We want you to represent UEL as an institution that embraces diversity.
 We want to hear your stories and share your experiences with our audiences, to inspire students of the future.

-To support the pre-entry work of our Access and Outreach Team we particularly welcome applications from students who may have a disability, are care experienced or estranged from their families.
+To support the pre-entry work of our Access and Outreach Team we particularly welcome applications from students who may have a disability, are care experienced or are estranged from their families.

 What sort of things does a Student Ambassador do?